-- While inside both Lima and Cusco airports and on flights within and to Peru, all individuals are required to wear a surgical type mask AND a face shield.
+While traveling to and inside Peru, all individuals are required to wear a KN95 surgical type mask AND possibly a face shield in some businesses.
 Our ground team will have shields available in the event you do not have your own.
 If you do not have an approved mask, double masks will be required with one being a surgical type of mask in addition to a cloth mask.
 Cloth masks alone are not considered acceptable per Peru requirements.

 Destination Specific Wellness Protocols

-- The Galapagos Islands requires all individuals to carry international travel insurance that includes medical coverage that can be used in the country in the event of medical emergency or in case individuals are diagnosed with COVID-19 while visiting.
-Please contact your travel/medical insurance carrier specialist for international coverage questions or contact our Guest Services department at firstname.lastname@example.org in advance of your departure for more information.
+- The Galapagos Islands requires all individuals to carry international travel insurance that provides medical benefits in another country in the event of a medical emergency or in case individuals are diagnosed with COVID-19 while visiting.
+Please contact your travel/medical insurance carrier specialist for international coverage questions or contact our Guest Services department at email@example.com for travel insurance provider recommendations.

 In addition to these Destination Specific Wellness Protocols, Orbridge wellness protocols will be followed on all tours.
 We invite you to familiarize yourself with what Orbridge is doing, and what is expected by guests while on tour, by visiting orbridge.com/wellness.

-- If you are continuing on to the Machu Picchu post-tour, all individuals are required to wear a surgical-type mask AND a face shield inside the airport and during flights to and within Peru.
+- If you are continuing on to the Machu Picchu post-tour, all individuals are required to wear a KN95 surgical-type mask AND a face shield inside the airport and during flights to and within Peru.
 Cloth masks are not considered acceptable per Peru requirements.

 - Specific protocols and expectations for air travel vary by airline.
 Click here and scroll to the Air Travel Protocol section to learn more about airline protocols.